kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidStatics.md

 p_{\rm gauge}=p_{\rm absolute}-p_{\rm atm} = 43.9~psi - 11.7~psi = 32.2~psi.
 $$

 So the tire pressure increases by 2.2 psi.
 This is the pressure that dictates how the tires will handle.

 Note the huge assumption that the temperature of the air remains unchanged.
 This is unlikely to be the case.
-One rule of thumb is that for every $10\degF$ increase in temperature the pressure increases by 1 psi.
-So if the temperature dropped by $20\deg F$ throughout the course of the trip it would compensate for the increase due to the change in atmospheric pressure.
+One rule of thumb is that for every $10\F$ increase in temperature the pressure increases by 1 psi.
+So if the temperature dropped by $20\F$ throughout the course of the trip it would compensate for the increase from change in atmospheric pressure.

 </div>